sbrisson-sudo/BigWham_dev/README.md

+# BigWham:
-# BigWham: a C++ library for vectorial Boundary InteGral equations With HierArchical Matrices
+## A C++ library for vectorial Boundary InteGral equations With HierArchical Matrices

 BigWham stands for Boundary InteGral equations With HierArchical Matrix.
 BigWham is a C++ library geared toward the solution of vectorial Boundary Integral Equations arising in the **theory of elasticity**.
-A collocation Boundary Element Method specific to **fracture problem** is currently implemented (so-called displacement discontinuity method).
+A collocation Boundary Element Method specific to **fracture problem** is currently implemented (the so-called displacement discontinuity method).

-It leverages hierarchical matrix algorithms: it thus scales as $n O(\log n)$ for both storage requirements, creation time, and matrix-vector product computational time.
+The library leverages hierarchical matrix algorithms: the resulting boundary element discretization thus scales as $n O(\log n)$ for both storage requirements, creation time, and matrix-vector product computational time.
 The library uses OpenMP for multithreading.
+It is possible to implement new boundary element kernels if desired.

 BigWham primary focus is on fracture / dislocation problems in unbounded domains using the hyper-singular traction BIEs of quasi-static elasticity, with the displacement discontinuity as the primary unknowns.

 The elements currently available are strictly discontinuous, mostly with constant interpolation of the displacement field over the elements.

-#### Kernels
+#### Kernels / Elements type

 The following table describe the quasi-static elasticity hyper-singular kernels currently available and fully tested (as of version 1.0).
-They are all for isotropic materials and for a full-space.
+They are all for homogeneous isotropic materials and for a full-space.

 | Kernel string | Dimension | Element type |  Interpolation order |  #DoFs/element | Kernel type |
 | --- | --- | --- | --- | --- | ---|